temporalio/temporal-learning/docs/getting_started/index.md

 ---
-title: "Getting started with Temporal"
+title: "Get started with Temporal"
 sidebar_position: 2
 hide_table_of_contents: true
 pagination_prev: null
 pagination_next: null
 ---

 Take your first steps into building apps with Temporal by exploring how Temporal apps work.